 Low-cost ways to save energy and cut your bills

-As the temperature plunges, Piper Terrett looks at cheap ways to help cut energy bills.
+As the temperature falls and the nights draw in, Piper Terrett looks at cheap ways to keep on top of your energy bills.

-And while renewable energy sources may be the future, most of us can’t afford to install these technologies: heat pumps will set you back between £10,000 and £15,000.
+And while renewable energy sources may be the future, most of us can’t afford to install these technologies: for example, installing heat pumps can set you back anywhere between £10,000 and £15,000.

 So, what are the low-cost changes you can easily make around the home?